 So I’m on my way to Florida on a United Airlines flight when panic sets in.
-There’s no DirecTV or WiFi.
+The photo that accompanies this article is best case with DirecTV.
+But on this flight, there’s no DirecTV or WiFi.
 Out of the thousands of planes that United Airlines has in their fleet, I got stuck on the one without any entertainment installed.
 I can’t possibly talk to my wife this long and my iPhone doesn’t have any games or movies installed.
 This is going to be the most boring three hours of my life.
 This is how I discovered the necessity for good airplane passenger seat mounts.

 If only I was better prepared.
 I vowed to never let this happen again.
 So I’m going to always have some TV shows downloaded to my iPad which I always bring with us for FaceTime with relatives.
 But wait.
 Now I’m stuck with having to hold the iPad for the entire length of the flight.